Setting protections with p4 protect

 The host field can also contain the

 You cannot combine the

-For more about controlling access to a Helix server via the Helix Proxy, see the relevant chapter of Helix Core Server Administrator Guide: Multi-Site Deployment.
+For more about controlling access to a Helix server via the Helix Proxy, see Helix Proxy.

 A file specification representing the files in the depot on which permissions are being granted.
 Helix server wildcards can be used in the specification.

 If a depot is excluded, the user denied access will no longer